daneah/nimnim/README.md

 ## What is this?

-This is a toy package we [created together on Twitch on 2022-01-26](https://www.twitch.tv/videos/1277115435) as a way to talk about some of what people can learn in [_Publishing Python Packages_](https://pypackages.com).
+This is a toy package we [created together on Twitch on 2022-01-26](https://www.twitch.tv/videos/1277115435) as a way to talk about some of what people can learn in [_Publishing Python Packages_](https://pypackages.com) and the corresponding [code companion](https://github.com/daneah/publishing-python-packages).

 ## Tools mentioned